sajnanshetty/deep-learning/s15/README.md

 The prediction of mask images are clear irrespective of any input image size.
 The prediction of dense depth images are more clear when size of the image goes higher.

-the saved models are stored in below path:
+The saved models are stored in below path:
 Saving the model for each best prediction and can be found in below location [saved_images](https://drive.google.com/drive/folders/1lRZWQ6-SNggtGJ5dxETclky7mKBqxyK2?usp=sharing)